-It normally takes about 1-3 months on the medication to start seeing the effects of this type of treatment.
+It normally takes about 1-3 months for the medication to start seeing the effects of this type of treatment.

 When taking Sulfasalazine, reported side effects are usually mild and improve in time.
 The most common side effects include:

 Approximately 10% of patients taking Sulfasalazine experience a skin rash.
-Though in most cases this skin rash is not cause for concern, if severe, you should consult with your doctor to determine if Sulfasalazine is the best medication for you to take.
+Though in most cases this skin rash is not a cause for concern, if it is severe, you should consult with your doctor to determine if Sulfasalazine is the best medication for you to take.

 Significant research about Sulfasalazine’s effects on easing Rheumatoid Arthritis symptoms has been conducted.
-In comparison to placebos and other RA medications (including other DMARDs, methotrexate, and leflunomide), Sulfasalazine has been found to effectively reduce joint inflammation, other RA symptoms, and slow done joint damage.
+In comparison to placebos and other RA medications (including other DMARDs, methotrexate, and leflunomide), Sulfasalazine has been found to effectively reduce joint inflammation, other RA symptoms, and slow the progression of joint damage.

 Some males have experienced low sperm counts while taking Sulfasalazine, though levels return to normal upon stopping the drug.

-Pregnant woman can take Sulfasalazine; however, the drug may lower levels of folate during pregnancy.
+A woman can take Sulfasalazine during pregnancy; however, the drug may lower levels of folate during the pregnancy.
 If you are breastfeeding, do not take Sulfasalazine.